Financial mistakes to avoid as a parent

 5. No savings plan for retirement

 Retirement is a phase of a person’s life where he or she lives on what has been earned and invested until now.
-Hence, it is crucial thing to plan and save wisely for retirement.
+Hence, it is a crucial thing to plan and save wisely for retirement.

 It is best to start saving as early as possible.
 If you are still young and earn less income, then start small but be consistent and disciplined.
 Start a SIP for Rs.
 100 or a PPF account.